 To nourish full-grain leather, we recommend our Waterstop Care Kit, which has all the necessary essentials for your footwear.
 The kit contains one 75ml natural polish, one 75ml coloured polish of your choice, a medium horsehair brush and a lint-free cloth for buffing.

 Patent leather is created using the same method as smooth Hi-Shine leather, the difference being that the final coating is a patent.
 Although glossy in finish, patent leather is not waterproof and should not be worn in extremely wet conditions.
 It is also important to protect the surface of patent leather from being deeply scratched or broken as the nature of patent finish means any damage cannot be restored.

 To care for patent leather, we recommend using a soft bristle brush to dislodge dirt and debris.
 To remove scuff marks, use a pencil eraser!
 Lastly, wipe away any debris or eraser shavings using a damp cloth before applying a patent leather cleaner to renew the shine.

 Greasy leather is full-grain quality but impregnated with an oil to give a supple, waterproof finish.
-Greasy leather also tends to be thicker, taking a little longer to break-in.
+Greasy leather also tends to be easier to break-in than Hi-Shine leathers.
 You cannot achieve a shine on this leathers matte finish, it just needs to be fed with Dubbin wax, oil or grease for nourishment.